atbcb/ICTTestingBaseline/docs/07Images.md

 ### Test Instructions
 1. If the image is meaningful: (SC 1.1.1 and SC 4.1.2)
    1. Check that the alt text provides an equivalent description of the image.
+(1.1.1)
-   1. Check that the text of the page or a longdesc attribute conveys the information provided in the image
+   1. Check that the longdesc attribute conveys the information provided in the image.
+(1.1.1)
    1. Check that the combination of accessible name and accessible description provide an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
-[HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)
+(1.1.1) [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)

    1. Check that the role is not "presentation".
 (SC 4.1.2)
    1. Check that aria-hidden state is not set to true.
 (SC 4.1.2)

 1. If the image is decorative: (SC 1.1.1)
    1. Check that one of the following is true:
       1. the role is "presentation".
+(1.1.1)
       1. the aria-hidden state is set to true.
+(1.1.1)
-      1. the combination of accessible name and accessible description is empty.
+      1. the combination of accessible name and accessible description is empty.(1.1.1)
          * Numerous attributes contribute to the computation of the accessible name and accessible description.
          * [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)

 1. If the image is an icon font (SC 1.1.1)
    1. Check that the icon font has aria-hidden set to true.
+(SC 1.1.1)
    1. Check that meaningful icon fonts have a text equivalent (accessible name/description).
+(1.1.1)

 1. If the image is of text: (SC 1.4.5)
    1. Check that the image of text can be visually customized to a user's requirements.
+(SC 1.4.5)
    * For example, a Web site allows users to specify font settings and all images of text on the site are then provided based on those settings.

 1. If the image is CAPTCHA: (1.1.1)
-   1. Check that the combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA
+   1. Check that the combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA (1.1.1)
-   1. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing
+   1. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing (1.1.1)

 #### Test Results
 * If any of the above checks fail, then this SC fails and this baseline fails.